New York State Teacher of the Year

 New York State (NYS) wishes to recognize and celebrate an exceptionally skilled and passionate educator to be an ambassador for NYS teachers and to serve as the NYS nominee for the National Teacher of the Year Program.

-The New York State Teachers of the Year and/or their schools are supported by New York State United Teachers (NYSUT), New York State Congress of Parents and Teachers, Inc. (NYS PTA), New York State Association for Supervision & Curriculum Development (NYSASCD), the Council of Chief State School Officers (CCSSO), Voya Financial, the SMART Technologies, and Educational Testing Service (ETS).
+Recognition awards or other support for New York State Teachers of the Year and/or their schools are provided by New York State United Teachers (NYSUT); New York State Congress of Parents and Teachers, Inc. (NYS PTA); New York State Association for Supervision & Curriculum Development (NYSASCD); New York State Association of Teacher Educators (NYSATE); New York State School Boards Association (NYSSBA) and the Council of Chief State School Officers (CCSSO).

-The New York State Teacher of the Year Program, now in its 48th year, is administered by the New York State Education Department.
+The New York State Teacher of the Year Program is administered by the New York State Education Department.
 It is affiliated with the National Teacher of the Year program administered through the Council of Chief State School Officers and sponsored by leading education associations.
 Teacher of the Year is the oldest and most prestigious teacher recognition activity in the nation.